-The cost of the late enrollment penalty depends on how long you went without creditable prescription drug coverage.
+The cost of the late enrollment penalty depends on how long you went without Part D or creditable prescription drug coverage.

-The late enrollment penalty is calculated by multiplying 1% of the "national base beneficiary premium" ($32.42 in 2014) times the number of full, uncovered months you were eligible but didn't join a Medicare Prescription Drug Plan and went without other creditable prescription drug coverage.
-The final amount is rounded to the nearest $.10 and added to your monthly premium.
+Medicare calculates the penalty by multiplying 1% of the "national base beneficiary premium" ($35.02 in 2018) times the number of full, uncovered months you didn't have Part D or creditable coverage.
+The monthly premium is rounded to the nearest $.10 and added to your monthly Part D premium.

-The national base beneficiary premium may increase each year, so the penalty amount may also increase each year.
+The national base beneficiary premium may increase each year, so your penalty amount may also increase each year.